Opinion | The saddest irony of Putin’s war on Ukraine

 We have watched Russian President Vladimir Putin give an angry, hateful speech denying our existence as a country.
 We have also watched Ukrainian President Volodymyr Zelensky address Russians in their language, explaining to people across the border that we have no quarrel with them, expressing the willingness to resolve our differences and lay Russian fears to rest.
 And even as Russian missiles hit Ukrainian cities, he hasn’t expressed hate, instead calling upon Russian citizens to take to the streets to protest the war.
 The contrast could not be more stark.

 Here in Kyiv, we can watch Russian television, allowing us to see Moscow’s version of events.
-For now, the Russian media is only allowed to describe the invasion as “a special military operation in Donbas” — Orwellian language apparently dictated by Putin himself.
-(That reluctance to use the word “war” shows that the authorities understand that the attack may not be popular with ordinary people.)
+For now, the Russian media is allowed to describe the invasion only as “a special military operation in Donbas” — Orwellian language apparently dictated by Putin himself.
+(That reluctance to use the word “war” shows that the authorities understand that the attack might not be popular with ordinary people.)
 Ukrainians can track the Kremlin’s disinformation campaigns and compare them with the reality we see on the ground.
 Russian TV, for example, broadcasts stories of fake Ukrainian soldiers surrendering to Moscow’s forces — even though we all know firsthand that our soldiers have been offering bitter resistance.

 Russian colleagues have been bombarding me with apologies for the actions of their government.
 But most of them can’t say that publicly — because they know they’ll be arrested, like those who were detained by police when they tried to protest the war in the center of Moscow.
 Some Russians have succeeded in showing their opposition, demonstrating on the streets of St. Petersburg.
 Celebrities have managed to register veiled criticism.
 But there is only so much they can do in Putin’s police state.
 Some of us have relatives in Russia who’ve been warned by the authorities not to express their views on the war — just like in Soviet times.

 Here at home, by contrast, it is heartening to see how people are taking on the responsibility for the defense of our country.
 People are doing their best to support one another, to help.
 A British TV reporter asked me on air whether looting has been going on in cities attacked by the Russians.
 The comment irritated me because it missed something very fundamental about our state of mind.
 To Putin, democracy means chaos.
-He is desperate to depict us a failed state.
+He is desperate to depict us as a failed state.
 We’re determined to prove him wrong.

 The shops are open.
 The hospitals are working, taking care of the wounded and injured.
 Firefighters are staying on duty despite the risk of falling bombs.
 The national postal system is maintaining service.
 The Ukrainian railways have evacuated thousands of people from the front-line towns in the east, adding new routes and trains in the west.
 The banks are doing their best to keep going despite intense (presumably Russian) cyberattacks.